alexRyan719/playground-hbgs278s/loops.md

 You can also use the range() function to set a start, stop, and step for your for loops.
 This is similar to the start, stop, and step of string slicing.

+Start is the initial value that the loop range will start at.

+Stop is the end limit that the loop value will reach in the range.

+Step is the amount that the loop will count by.

 @[Try changing n!]({"stubs": ["py_files/loops_3.py"], "command": "python3 py_files/loops_3.py"})

 Here is a nifty way to demonstrate Multiplication and Division as loops of Addition and Subtraction!